veselin-vasilev/log-of-everything/README.md

+### 09.01.23
+* [No Whiteboard](https://www.nowhiteboard.org/) - search for jobs that don't require whiteboarding interviews.
+I guess this is the next level from the GitHub list I found last year.
+Good to keep in mind!
+  * #interviewing

 ### 26.12.22
 * [The Maybe Great Idea](https://noidea.dog/#/maybe-great/) ✅
   * A great intro/overview of RFCs, and RFc-driven engineering organisations by Tabya Reilly.
 Some great lessons shared, with some more food for thought for the future.